How to send money to Sri Lanka in a few simple steps

 There are a number of options available when you need to send funds to Sri Lanka, including:

-- Bank to bank.
+Bank to bank.
 Many major Australian banks will allow you to transfer funds directly from your bank account to a Sri Lankan bank account.

-- International money order.
+International money order.
 Although it may be time-consuming, you can obtain an international guaranteed cheque from your bank and then send it overseas.

 Sometimes situations arise where you need to send funds to Sri Lanka as quickly as possible.
-For example, your family in Sri Lanka may fall on difficult financial times or you may have a friend travelling through the region who has their wallet stolen.
+For example, your family in Sri Lanka may fall on difficult financial times or you may have a friend travelling through the region who has had their wallet stolen.

 Whatever the case may be, remember to take the time to read all the fine print associated with your transaction.
 Familiarise yourself with the applicable exchange rate, transfer fee and the processing time offered.
 A little extra care now can save you a nasty surprise in the long run and will ensure that you end up with an affordable deal.